tylerreece22/pkg-debugging/README.md

 Although there are a lot of great profiling approaches out there (i.e. 0x, inspector module, clinicjs, etc) PKG significantly limits the ability to debug a production built application.

 ### Recommended Approach
-Use a low resource demanding profiler like 0x combined with native linux commands in production to prevent downtime and replicate the application in a local environment to do more in depth profiling.
+Use linux commands in production to prevent downtime and replicate the application in a local environment to do more in depth profiling.
 Unfortunately during this research, I was unable to find an alternative approach.

 ### References
 * [Node Flame Graph](https://nodejs.org/en/docs/guides/diagnostics-flamegraph/)